SideralSkylark/nixos/README.md

 ## Todo
 - better nvim experience whatever that means
-- consider removing tools that i didnot use in the past 3 months from the config
+- consider removing tools that i didnot use in the past 3 months from the config:
+    - lazydocker: No real benefit for a tui over cli commands
+    - gemini CLI